Biology

 - Evolutionary biology

-- Invertebrate and Vertebrate Zoology
+- Invertebrate and vertebrate zoology

 The department offers a research mentorship program for upper-level students majoring in biology.
 The program allows a student to work closely with both faculty and graduate students in laboratory and/or field research.
 Participation in the program is based on the recommendation of a member of the faculty.
 The mentorship program is designed to provide a significant advantage for those students who intend to enter a graduate program.